-The Sub-Fund will, at the time of purchase, invest 100% of its assets in accordance with the ESG policy.
+The Sub-Fund will invest 100% of its assets in accordance with the ESG policy.

+The Sub-Fund is actively managed without reference to any benchmark.
 The Sub-Fund will invest its assets in a diversified portfolio consisting of predominantly investment grade fixed income securities and on an ancillary basis in high yield fixed income securities, all with a short duration profile.
 Investment grade securities are those that are denominated in any currency and rated "investment grade" (i.e. including and higher than Baa3 by Moody's or BBB- by S&P or equivalent rating issued by a recognized rating agency or considered as such by the Investment Manager.
 High yield securities are those that are rated "sub-investment grade" (i.e. lower than Baa3 by Moody's or BBB- by S&P or equivalent rating issued by or considered as such by the Investment Manager).
 The Sub-Fund will not invest in any securities which are unrated or rated lower than B3 by Moody's or B- by S&P.

 The Sub-Fund will invest a minimum of 55% of its net assets in investment grade securities.

 The Sub-Fund will invest a maximum of 45% of its net assets in high yield securities.